Canon has announced two entry-level mirrorless cameras and lenses

 Canon has announced two new camera and two new lenses for enthusiasts and beginners.
 Abby Ferguson

 Canon is starting the year off with a bang and bringing us four new pieces of gear all at once.
-The company’s latest release includes the -rumored EOS R8 and the EOS R50.
+The company’s latest release includes the long-rumored EOS R8 and the EOS R50.
 Two new lenses join them in the announcement: The RF24-50mm F4.5-6.3 IS STM, and the RF-S55-210mm F5-7.1 IS STM.

 All four pieces of gear take aim at beginners and casual photographers.
-Despite their relatively low-cost and beginner-friendly designs, the cameras both benefit from the more advanced autofocus and video capabilities of Canon’s more expensive .
-The lenses and cameras also share a focus on portability and are extremely compact, making them easier than ever to bring with you on travels.
+Despite their relatively low-cost and beginner-friendly designs, the cameras both benefit from the more advanced autofocus and video capabilities of Canon’s more expensive models.
+The lenses and cameras also share a on portability and are extremely compact, making them easier than ever to bring with you on travels.

 Canon EOS R8 mirrorless camera